Magotchi/lpid-core-documents/LPID core documents.md

 #### SECTION 4

 Prior to each duly called national Regular Convention, the Secretary shall certify the delegates and alternates to the national convention at least twenty days prior to the Convention to the national Party Secretary, and offer such proof as the national Executive Committee shall require that the selection of said delegates and alternate delegates was made in compliance with the Constitution of the Libertarian Party of Idaho.

+#### SECTION 5

+The Chair of the delegation of the Party shall be the highest-ranking Party Officer present as a Delegate.
+If there is no Party officer present, a majority of the Executive Board shall select an Interim Chair from among their number.

 ---